glennhenry/cs-notes/docs/data-structures-and-algorithms/02-array/array.md

 An array contains a collection of elements with the same type, an array can also contain another array, which is called **multidimensional array**.
 An array is called one-dimensional if it only contains a linear sequence of elements, without additional array inside it.
 A two-dimensional array is where an array has another array inside it, making the array has matrix-like structure.

-For instance, here are comparison between the dimension of an array :
+For instance, here are comparison between the dimension of an array:

 ```
-[1, 2, 3, 4, 5] : one-dimensional array, contain only linear sequence of element
+[1, 2, 3, 4, 5]: one-dimensional array, contain only linear sequence of element
-[[1, 2], [3, 4], [5, 6]] : two-dimensional array, each element in the array contains another array
+[[1, 2], [3, 4], [5, 6]]: two-dimensional array, each element in the array contains another array

-The same two-dimensional array can be organized like :
+The same two-dimensional array can be organized like:

 [
     [1, 2],